 FX-322 is designed to treat the underlying cause of sensorineural hearing loss (SNHL) by regenerating hair cells through activation of progenitor cells already present in the cochlea.

-World Health Organization (WHO) estimates show that approximately 800 million adults have hearing loss globally and has reported that today more than a billion young people are at risk of hearing loss.
+World Health Organization (WHO) estimates show that approximately 1.5 billion people have hearing loss globally and has reported that today more than a billion young people are at risk of hearing loss.
 According to the US National Institutes of Health, approximately 90 percent of those with hearing loss are affected by sensorineural hearing loss.
-Noise exposure is difficult to avoid in modern society and, based on our estimates, we believe that 59 million people in the United States alone may have SNHL, based on numbers of diagnosed and undiagnosed.
+Noise exposure is difficult to avoid in modern society and, based on our estimates, we believe that 41 million people in the United States alone may have SNHL, based on numbers of diagnosed and undiagnosed.